Course and Seminar Descriptions

 We offer these pathways:

-In some cases, it may be possible to earn a joint degree.
+In some cases, it may be possible to earn a dual degree.

 For each pathway, the faculty have listed both foundational courses and recommended courses.
 The recommended courses may include clinics, practicums, study abroad programs, or participation in one of the school’s specialized law journals.
 While the Law School may not offer every course every year, you can consult the registrar to determine how often each course is offered.
 And if a course of interest is not offered when you need it, you may be able to arrange an independent study with a faculty member.